 Our magazines are based on topics.
 Two or more texts in every issue reflect the set topic.
 Consult the current topics list to help you to plan and write a submission.
 We do also accept exceptional manuscripts that have general appeal, as each issue contains a rich mix of material.
 You may submit these at any time.

-Please note: at the moment we are looking for very short stories and nonfiction.
+Please note: at the moment we are looking for very short stories, plays and nonfiction.

 Each month, our four magazines—Countdown, Blast Off, Orbit and Touchdown—have the same set topic.
 Please note the deadline for each topic.
 (General submissions are welcome at any time.)